 When setting tasks and targets for new employees think of how you would do it for a first grader.
 If they are able to solve a simple math problem quickly and are appreciated for it, they will be more willing to try on a difficult problem the next time.
 You can start by giving out low hanging fruits that are achievable in the near future.

 The first taste of success will instill confidence that the employee can take on more difficult and challenging tasks.
 The challenge that the immediate manager will have is to help them begin with a set of tasks that have a sweet spot between easy and difficult.

 And don’t forget to reward them for their success… Recognizing achievements motivates employees to aim for higher goals!

 Even when the employee gets over the learning curve, many industries require that the employee upgrades themselves with the latest skill, knowledge and tools.
 It is times like this when paying attention to the employee’s career growth will pay dividends.

 Encourage a continuous learning practice among employees.
 This will ensure that their talent is put to good use and you don’t have to go searching outside for new skills.
 It will also improve their overall engagement with the company.
 By learning new skills, the employee can take on new tasks within the company.
 Their enthusiasm and initiative can be rewarded from time to time which will make them feel wanted and valuable.

 Feedback needs to be a two-way street!
 Encouraging new employees to provide feedback is a great way to know their ideas and opinions of the workplace culture and if it is meeting their expectations.

-This practice helps newbies know that they matter to the organisation and that their personal goals are as important as the ones of the organisation.
+This practice helps newbies know that they matter to the organization and that their personal goals are as important as the ones of the organization.